Looking for things to do in Bacalar Mexico? Look no further.

 That being said, it is apparently very well-kept and stands out for its mural and, of course, the views of the lagoon.

 Open from 9 am to 7 pm.
 Closed on Mondays.
 31 pesos for nationals (with a discount for children, students, and retirees) and 73 pesos for foreigners.

-Prices usually change every year; better check once you are there.
+Prices usually change every year; you better check once you are there.